 The Foundation also continues to give exclusively to solar projects.
 Trimble says, “I wish climbers knew that solar energy (and energy access in general) isn’t just about charging your cell phone in the backcountry.
 Something that has really struck me about solar energy access is the fact that it’s a social justice issue, as much as anything else—it’s not about putting panels on houses, it’s about increasing tribal sovereignty and economic resiliency, it’s about sending girls to school, it’s about improving indoor air quality so that women (who are most likely to be cooking in homes that burn kerosene for fuel) don’t have to inhale pollutants equivalent to a pack of cigarettes a day.
 Solar is rad for tricking out your van and reducing your energy bill, but it also has a huge and measurable effect on the quality of people’s lives.”

 For the Honnold Foundation, growing up is a big change.
-But it is exactly the direction Honnold wants to take to affect the greatest change possible and to give kids the same opportunities he had.
+But it is exactly the direction Honnold wants to take to effect the greatest change possible and to give kids the same opportunities he had.
 “When I’m on an expedition and I’m driving through some village in the middle of nowhere that has no power and no running water I see all these kids growing up and I can’t help but think that it’s sort of a waste of human capital,” he says.
 “One of those kids could be Einstein; one of those kids could be an astronaut. … I just think that is so unfortunate for a billion humans on earth to be without power.
 Access to energy makes it slightly more fair and possible.”